TeMU-BSC/corpus-cleaner-acl/README.md

 In the case of the virtual environment, data could be placed in other directories, as long as the path is correctly passed as an argument.

+Take into account that Corpus Cleaner tool does not divide the corpus into pieces.
+Therefore, you need to divide your corpus to at least as many files as the number of CPU cores you want to use.

 ### Arguments

 Currently, Corpus Cleaner has the following arguments: